Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Introduction

 To evaluate the effectiveness of IGPO, we conduct extensive experiments on both in-domain and out-of-domain benchmarks with search-based agents.
 Results show that IGPO consistently outperforms strong baselines, delivering substantial gains in both answer accuracy and sample efficiency.
-Our main contributions can be summarized as follows: (1) We analyze the phenomenon of advantage collapse in outcome-reward–based optimization, and reveal the inefficiency of existing process-level rewards due to reliance on external knowledge or high-variance estimation.
-(2) We propose IGPO, a simple yet effective policy optimization framework that leverages turn-level information gain to provide dense, ground-truth-aware supervision while preserving outcome-level alignment.
+Our main contributions can be summarized as follows: (1) We analyze the phenomenon of advantage collapse in outcome reward–based optimization, and reveal the inefficiency of existing process-level rewards due to reliance on external knowledge or high-variance estimation.
+(2) We propose IGPO, a simple yet effective policy optimization framework that leverages turn-level information gain to provide dense, ground-truth-aware supervision with negligible computational overhead.
 (3) Comprehensive experiments demonstrate that IGPO outperforms strong baselines across multiple benchmarks and significantly improves sample efficiency, especially for smaller models.